 Enhancement or Enlargement surgery involves making a small incision to insert a breast implant into the breast area in order to enlarge the breast.
 The surgery is performed on an outpatient basis at a hospital or state-of-the-art surgical center while the patient is under a general anesthesia and asleep.
 There are several possible locations for the small incision that will be used for inserting the breast implant.
 The most frequent technique utilizes an incision made in the lower portion of the breast.
 Another technique, though less frequently used, involves making an incision in the armpit.
 A third technique makes an incision around the areola (the darker skin surrounding the nipple).
 The best technique will be decided together between the patient and Dr. Rodriguez during the consultation.

-During surgery, the breast tissue is raised to create an open pocket under the breast tissue or beneath the chest wall muscle.
-Inserting an implant behind each breast can increase a woman's breast size by one or more bra cup sizes.
+During surgery, the chest tissue is raised to create an open pocket under the chest tissue or beneath the chest wall muscle.
+Inserting an implant behind each breast can increase a woman's size by one or more bra cup sizes.
 Implants contain a saline solution (similar to saltwater) or a silicone gel.
 The surgery typically lasts about 1 hour.

 Generally, post-operative instructions call for plenty of rest and limited movement in order to speed up the healing process and recovery time.
 A surgical bra will need to be worn for a few weeks.
 Patients sometimes report minor pain associated with the surgery.
 This pain can be treated effectively with oral medication.
 Most patients are back to work in about one week.
-While complications are rare, patients can minimize potential problems by carefully following the directions given by Dr. Rodriguez after surgery.
+While complications are rare, patients can minimize potential problems by carefully following the directions given by Dr. Daniela Rodriguez after surgery.